PE Structural exam

 Specifications and design standards

 Exam specifications and design standards are posted 6 months before the exam administration.
 Updates to April exams are posted in November, and updates to October exams are posted in May.
-The information below contains design standards for the upcoming exam.
+The information below contains design standards for the October 2020 and April 2021 exams.

 Information and pass requirements